 To call the United States from Cuba using a mobile phone, use the same dialing format as calling from a hotel landline – dial 119, then 1, followed by the ten-digit area code and phone number.

 In larger cities like Havana and Santiago de Cuba, ETECSA runs an increasing number of telepuntos, or small Internet cafés.
 You can purchase an access ticket at the telepuntos that will provide you with a username and password, allowing you to log on to the public computers and use the Internet by the minute or the hour.
-Internet access costs approximately CUC$2 (US$2) per hour.
 Connection speeds vary widely and may not support voice or video calls.

-Many of the larger hotels also have either a computer or business center where you can purchase Internet access at an average price of CUC$4 to $8 (US$4 to$8) per hour.
+Many of the larger hotels also have either a computer or business center where you can purchase Internet access.
 You should check Internet availability and charges at your intended hotel before booking and travel.

-More than 50 major hotels and resorts across Cuba offer WiFi, with hourly rates varying from CUC$2 to $10 (US$2 to $10).
-Be sure to contact your hotel to verify availability, speed, and cost in advance of travel.
+Yes.
+As noted above, there are hundreds of Wi-Fi spots in Cuba.
+Additionally, major hotels and resorts across Cuba offer Wi-Fi.
+Be sure to contact your hotel to verify availability, speed and cost in advance of travel.

-As of January 2016, ETECSA also offers 65 public WiFi hotspots.
-Some travel websites provide lists of WiFi hotspot locations.
-WiFi access costs US$2 per hour.
-Like at the telepuntos, you need to purchase an access ticket from ETECSA before you can log on to the WiFi network.
+Some travel websites provide lists of Wi-Fi hotspot locations.
+Like at the telepuntos, you will need to purchase an access ticket from ETECSA before you can log on to the Wi-Fi network.
+Before using Wi-Fi when traveling, check out the FCC's Wireless Connections and Blue-Tooth Security Tips: fcc.gov/consumers/guides/how-protect-yourself-online.